koenderks/aRtsy/README.md

 ## Functions

 To be honest, this type of painting is plainly and completely taken over from the [`generativeart`](https://github.com/cutterkom/generativeart) package, but it makes pretty pictures nonetheless.
-Here are some nice variations I found.
+In this algorithm, the position of every single point is calculated by a formula which has random parameters.

 You can use the `paint_function()` function to make your own unique painting with this algorithm.